 Elastic Thread: This type of thread is great for gathering and shirring fabric due to its high stretch and rebound.
 The trick to creating the most stretch is to hover your steam iron over the sewn elastic thread.
 Doing this will dramatically shrink the thread.
 By shrinking the thread, you create more gathers while still maintaining elasticity.
 After this, you can wash and dry normally without continued shrinkage.

 Heavy Duty Thread: This thread is engineered to withstand high stress and tension.
 It comes in a variety of weights and finishes depending on what it’s meant to sew.
-For example, heavy duty outdoor thread will be thick and resistant to UV rays and may contain water resistant properties (depending on the manufacturer).
-Consider heavy duty thread when sewing heavyweight fabric (like canvas or duck cloth) that will encounter a lot of wear and tear.
-Camping gear, luggage, and sports equipment are examples of projects that benefit from heavy duty thread.
+For example, a heavy-duty outdoor thread will be thick and resistant to UV rays and may contain water-resistant properties (depending on the manufacturer).
+Consider heavy-duty thread when sewing heavyweight fabric (like canvas or duck cloth) that will encounter a lot of wear and tear.
+Camping gear, luggage, and sports equipment are examples of projects that benefit from a heavy-duty thread.

 Industrial Thread: Industrial machines are built to sew daily at faster speeds and for long hours.
 They can handle everything from chiffon to stacks of leather.
 “Industrial thread” is really a 2-part term; it can either describe the spool size (like a 5 lbs spool) or convey strength not found in the home-sewing realm (like Kevlar Thread).